-You can also take practical steps to prevent itchy feet before it starts.
-Prevention also starts with managing your blood sugar levels with medication, diet, and exercise.
+You can also take practical steps to prevent itchy feet before the itching starts.

 Other prevention tips include:

-- Completely dry your feet after bathing or showering, and apply moisturizer to your skin.
+- Dry your feet completely after bathing or showering, and apply moisturizer to your skin.

-- To reduce the risk of skin infections, don’t scratch your feet.
+- To reduce the risk of skin infections, avoid scratching your feet.